Destaq/destaq.github.io/_pages/portfolio.md

 All of my major projects are hosted on GitHub, and you can find the source code and more information about theme there.

+Likewise, you can view all repositories of mine (including ones not mentioned here) on [my GitHub page](https://github.com/Destaq?tab=repositories).

 ## Projects
 ### life-calendar
 [Online Life Calendar](https://www.onlinelifecalendar.com) is my most ambitious project ever.
 In essence, it is a life planner, todo list, and accountability app all wrapped into one.
 Built with ES6 JavaScript and Python + Flask, the site is hosted at [onlinelifecalendar.com](https://www.onlinelifecalendar.com/).